BC-MAR-21-ROR/kata-07-rejoj-checador-equipo-04-k07/setup/readme.md

 ![new admin users](../img/new_admin_users.png "new admin users")

 ###  Attendance Report
-In this page you can see a attendance report and  for look with date and export CSV
+In this page you can see an attendance report when selecting a day in the search form.

 ![attendance report](../img/attendance_report.png "attendance report")

 ### Company Branches
-In this page you can see that company branches and filter with menu of  search on right
+In this page you can see the existing company branches and filter them with the search form on the right.

 ![company branches](../img/company_branches.png "company branches")

 #### New Company Branches
-for add a new company branches,  you need a name and address
+To create a new company branch, you need a name and an address.
 ![new company branches](../img/new_company_branches.png "new company branches")

-### employees
+### Employees
-In this page you can see that employees and filter with menu of  search on right
+In this page you can see the existing employees and also filter them with the search form on the right.

 ![employees](../img/employees.png "employees")

-In this page you can add a new Employee and you need emails, Employee number, Private number
+In this page you can create a new Employee.
 ![new employees](../img/new_employees.png "new employees")

-this prollect is runing in heroku [Page](http://heroku  "Page")